umairshahid436/f1-world-champions-api/README.md

 From this interface, you can:

 - View all available endpoints.
-- See request and response schemas for each endpoint.
 - Execute requests directly from your browser to test the API.

 ![Swagger UI](![gif-gif](https://github.com/user-attachments/assets/79942edf-607c-4eee-8482-a6b8de2ddb35))